Thanksgiving Recipes & Thanksgiving History

 The real history of Thanksgiving Day

-There are reports of “thanksgiving-like” events held by Spanish, French, as well as English colonists in North America before the Pilgrims.
+There are reports of “Thanksgiving-like” events held by Spanish, French, as well as English colonists in North America before the Pilgrims.
 Days were sometimes called and set aside for prayer and worship to express gratitude for successful harvests, good weather, military victories, etc. None of them are reported to have been regular annual events.
 Instead, some were intended to be weekly events, while others were observed only once.
 Many of the groups that purportedly observed at least one “Thanksgiving Feast,” only existed for a few years and then either abandoned their colonies or were killed or driven out.
 The enduring American Thanksgiving holiday comes from the Pilgrim Thanksgiving of 1621.

 What is the story behind Thanksgiving?